Red & Black "Flower'd" Handkerchief

 Just Imported in the Ship Hunter, Capt.
 Wilson, from LONDON...........a general assortment of EUROPEAN and INDIA GOODS , viz,...........silk handkerchiefs, flower’d linen ditto, cotton ditto.....
 Boston Evening Post, June 23rd, 1760

-In run-away ads, portraits, genre art, advertisements and thefts we find handkerchiefs of many descriptions, worn by women and men for fashion and practicality through out the 18th century and on in to the 19th century.
+In runaway ads, portraits, genre art, advertisements and theft reports, we find handkerchiefs of many descriptions, such as our Red & Black "Flower'd" Handkerchief, worn by women and men for fashion and practicality throughout the 18th century and into the 19th century.

-The pattern of this handkerchief is based on our research of primary printed textiles of the 18th century.
-The color combination of red and black is a popular one we found in the Foundling collection from the 1750's onward and the small stylized flower is typical of many similar flower patterns we found in 18th century India as well as English textiles,
+The pattern of this Red & Black "Flower'd" Handkerchief is based on our research of primary printed textiles of the 18th century.
+The color combination of red and black is a popular one, found in the Foundling collection from the 1750's onward and the small stylized flower is typical of many similar flower patterns found in 18th century Indian and English textiles,

 - Measures approximately 34 inches square.

 - About Our Handkerchiefs